MGXlab/features_pipeline/README.md

 ## Cloning the repository

-The first step to use the pipeline is to clone and access the GIT repository:
+The first step to use the pipeline is to clone the repository:

 ```
 git clone https://github.com/MGXlab/features_pipeline.git
-cd features_pipeline
 ```

 ## Downloading databases